Adversarially Robust Spiking Neural Networks Through Conversion: Adversarially Robust ANN-to-SNN Conversion

-Note that only a single gradient computation is used for RFGSM, thus it is a computationally efficient and yet a powerful alternative to PGD~\cite{ding2022snn}.
-We use $\mathcal{L}_{\text{RFGSM}}=D_{\text{KL}}(f_{\The}(\x')||f_{\The}(\x))$ to obtain an adversarial sample, which maximizes the KL-distance between the vectors of integrated membrane potentials of output class neurons (cf.~Suppl~\ref{supp:b3} ablations for alternatives).
-Objective in Eq.~\eqref{eq:obj_ours} is optimized via BPTT, and a piecewise linear surrogate gradient with unit dampening factor is used for the gradients of spikes~\cite{bellec2018long}.
-We present further details in Suppl.~\ref{supp:a3}, and outline our BPTT-based parameter updates based on Eq.~\eqref{eq:obj_ours}, as well as our overall training algorithm.
+Note that only a single gradient computation is used for RFGSM, thus it is a computationally efficient and yet a powerful alternative to PGD~\citep{ding2022snn}.
+For RFGSM, differently from its original formulation with a cross-entropy loss, we propose to use single-step gradient ascent for $\mathcal{L}_{\text{RFGSM}}=D_{\text{KL}}(f_{\The}(\x')||f_{\The}(\x))$, which maximizes the KL-divergence between the vectors of integrated membrane potentials of output class neurons (see Suppl~\ref{supp:b3} ablations for alternatives).
+Objective in Eq.~\eqref{eq:obj_ours} is optimized via BPTT, and a piecewise linear surrogate gradient with unit dampening factor is used~\citep{bellec2018long}.
+We present an outline of our BPTT-based parameter updates, as well as our overall training algorithm with further details in Suppl.~\ref{supp:a3}.